marcelojbp/QuantumFCS/README.md

 ## Extensions
 For the future,

--Non-Markovian dynamics
+- Non-Markovian dynamics
--Time-dependent systems
+- Time-dependent systems
--Computing the FCS distribution numerically -Integration with other frameworks, such as `QuantumToolbox.jl`
+- Computing the FCS distribution numerically
+- Integration with other frameworks, such as `QuantumToolbox.jl`